ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 ##### Introduction of the `!is` Operator

-The `!is` operator has been introduced to check if an expression does not belong to a given type.
+The `!is` operator has been introduced to check if a value does not belong to a given type.
 This is the negation of the `is` operator.

 ```ballerina
 import ballerina/io;